SVG Optimizer Online - Reduce SVG File Size by Up to 80%

 Combined total reduction: 50–80% for typical design-tool exports.

-Our free online SVG optimizer requires no installation or signup.
-Here's how to use it:
+Our free SVG optimizer requires no installation or signup.
+Here is how to optimize SVG files online:

 Step 1.
 Open the SVG Optimizer in your browser — no signup needed.